-He has contributed orchestrations to over 150 film scores including the Oscar-winning score for Frida, The Avengers: Age of Ultron, Iron Man 3, Thor 2, four Fast and Furious movies, three Alien movies, two Batman movies, and the first Pirates of the Caribbean.
-Other arranging work includes the arrangement for Metallica’s Grammy Award-winning "The Call of Ktulu" from their album “S&M” as well as orchestral arrangements for The New Standards with the Minnesota Orchestra and The Who with the Julliard Symphony.
+He has contributed orchestrations to over 150 film scores including those for Frida by Elliot Goldenthal (winner of the Academy Award for best music) as well as The Avengers: Age of Ultron, Iron Man 3, Crazy Rich Asians, and five of the Fast and Furious movies by Brian Tyler.
+Also listed on his ImDB page: three Alien movies, two Batman movies, and the first Pirates of the Caribbean movie.
+Other arranging work includes adapting the music of Stephen Paulus for the world premiere of Jump with the arrangement for Metallica’s Grammy Award-winning "The Call of Ktulu" from their album “S&M” as well as orchestral arrangements for The New Standards with the Minnesota Orchestra and The Who with the Julliard Symphony.
 He has often collaborated with film composers Elliot Goldenthal, Brian Tyler, Michael Kamen, Klaus Badelt, Ilan Eshkeri, Edward Shearmur, James Newton Howard, as well as many others, and has been involved in projects that have won Academy, Emmy, Grammy, and Tony Awards as well as many other honors.

 He holds a doctorate in music composition from Yale University where he studied with composers Martin Bresnick and Jacob Druckman, a master's degree from the College-Conservatory of Music in Cincinnati and a bachelor's degree in music from Carleton College.
 He grew up in Southern California, lived in New York for 7 years, and currently lives in Minneapolis.